netdata/learn/docs/cloud/insights/anomaly-advisor.md

 The Anomaly Advisor feature lets you quickly surface potentially anomalous metrics and charts related to a particular highlight window of interest.

 🚧 **Note**: This functionality is still under active development and considered experimental.
 Changes might cause the feature to break.
 We dogfood it internally and among early adopters within the Netdata community to build the feature.
-If you would like to get involved and help us with some feedback, email us at analytics-ml-team@netdata.cloud, comment on the [beta launch post](https://community.netdata.cloud/t/anomaly-advisor-beta-launch/2717) in the Netdata community or come join us in the [🤖-ml-powered-monitoring](https://discord.gg/4eRSEUpJnc) channel of the Netdata discord.
+If you would like to get involved and help us with some feedback, email us at analytics-ml-team@netdata.cloud, comment on the [beta launch post](https://community.netdata.cloud/t/anomaly-advisor-beta-launch/2717) in the Netdata community, or come join us in the [🤖-ml-powered-monitoring](https://discord.gg/4eRSEUpJnc) channel of the Netdata discord.

 ## Getting Started